desmith/smith-safety.com/README.md

 - `gulp minify-js` minifies the themes JS file
 - `gulp copy` copies dependencies from node_modules to the vendor directory

-### Deployment

-To push the files to production (the site is hosted on Amazon S3 and served via CloudFront), simply run the following script:

-./scripts/sync_2_s3

-(You will need the appropriate credentials to be in place in ~/.aws/credentials)

 ## About

 ## Copyright and License